 4.30pm: Outsider Art, Paris style

 Continue past the vineyards and swing to the right, along the Rue Saint-Vincent, and take the stairs to climb the Rue du Mont-Cenis.
-Next to you stretches out the beautiful wild garden of Saint-Vincent (definitely pop inside if it’s open – it rarely is).
+Next to you stretches out the beautiful wild garden of Saint-Vincent.
 Once you’ve passed the Rue Cortot, where you can stop off at the adorable Musée de Montmartre, you’ll now be in the heart of the Sacré-Coeur quartier.

 From this vantage point, you can survey the city below.
 If it’s nice out, you can see for miles.
 Photos taken, leave the tourists behind and start the descent, traversing the Square Louise Michel until you reach the Halle Saint-Pierre (2 Rue Ronsard), Paris’s temple of Outsider Art.